Our Proton Beam Therapy trials and evaluations

 Head and Neck Cancer is one of the most common subgroups of cancer with around 11,700 patients in the UK being given the life-changing diagnosis every year.
 Survival rates vary but overall around 50% of patients will survive 5 years from diagnosis.

-In addition to the Trials specifically for head and neck, we are also funding research at University College London Hospitals (UCLH), whose own PBT Centre is due to open in 2020.
-The Taylor Family Foundation will be providing funding for their ambitious 5-year plan to make full use of this new technology to treat as many types of common cancers as possible (such as breast, pancreatic, liver, lymphoma and lung).
-A dedicated team of physicists, biologists, doctors and researchers will collaborate internationally with existing experts and find the evidence required for PBT to become routine ‘standard of care’, radically changing the treatment options on offer for cancer patients in the future, as well as shaping treatment guidelines and protocols internationally.
+In addition to the Trials specifically for head and neck, we have pledged funding for research at University College London Hospitals (UCLH), whose own PBT Centre is now open.
+The Taylor Family Foundation has pledged funding for their ambitious plans to use this new technology to treat as many types of common cancers as possible (such as breast, oesophageal, pancreatic, liver, lymphoma and lung).
+The programme is still at review stage with CRUK.
+Eventually, a dedicated team of physicists, biologists, doctors and researchers will collaborate internationally with existing experts to seek the evidence required for PBT to become routine ‘standard of care’.
+Changing the treatment options on offer, as well as shaping treatment guidelines and protocols internationally, will improve outcomes and expectations for all cancer patients.